ml-energy/zeus/examples/imagenet/README.md

 - Extra
     - [Just training a vision model on ImageNet](#just-training-a-vision-model-on-imagenet)

 ## Running Zeus for a single job

 While our paper is about optimizing the batch size and power limit over multiple recurrences of the job, it is also possible to use just [`ZeusDataLoader`](https://ml.energy/zeus/reference/run/dataloader/#zeus.run.dataloader.ZeusDataLoader) to JIT-profile and optimize the power limit.

 ### Dependencies

+1. Download the ILSVRC2012 dataset from [the ImageNet homepage](http://www.image-net.org/).
+    Then, extract archives using [this script](https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh) provided by PyTorch.
-1. Install `zeus` and build the power monitor, following [Installing and Building](https://ml.energy/zeus/getting_started/installing_and_building/).
+2. Install `zeus` and build the power monitor, following [Installing and Building](https://ml.energy/zeus/getting_started/installing_and_building/).
-2. Install python dependencies for this example:
+   - When spawning the container, mount the dataset to the container by specifying `-v $DATA_DIR:/data/imagenet`.
+The complete command will be:
     ```sh
+    # Working directory is repository root
+    docker run -it \
+        --gpus all \                             # Specify the number of GPUs to use.
+When `all` is set, all the GPUs will be used.
+        --cap-add SYS_ADMIN \
+        --shm-size 64G \
+        -v $(pwd):/workspace/zeus \
+        -v $DATA_DIR:/data/imagenet \            # Mount the dataset to the container
+        symbioticlab/zeus:latest \
+        bash
+    ```
+    - Zeus will always use **ALL** the GPUs available to it.
+If you want to use specific GPUs on your node, please use our Docker image and replace the argument following `--gpus` in the above `docker run` command with your preference.
+For example:
+      - Mount 2 GPUs to the Docker container: `--gpus 2`.
+      - Mount specific GPUs to the Docker container: `--gpus '"device=0,1"'`.
+3. Install python dependencies for this example:
+    ```sh
     pip install -r requirements.txt
     ```
-3. Download the ILSVRC2012 dataset from [the ImageNet homepage](http://www.image-net.org/).
-    Then, extract archives using [this script](https://github.com/pytorch/examples/blob/main/imagenet/extract_ILSVRC.sh) provided by PyTorch.

 ### Example command